 For a more detailed explanation see How MSE is financed.

 Put simply, it's an insurance policy that pays out a set sum if you were to die while it's in force.
-Its aim is to provide financial support to anyone you leave behind, to prevent the loss of your income from causing a crisis, and adding to the grief.
+Its aim is to provide financial support to those you leave behind, to prevent the loss of your income from causing a money crisis.

-- Level: When you take out a policy, you determine how much you'd need it to pay out, eg, £200,000.
-This is then fixed (or remains level) for the duration of the policy.
+- Level: When you take out a policy, you determine how much you'd need it to pay out, eg £200,000.
+This remains 'level' – meaning it's fixed at that amount – for the duration of the policy.

-- Term: You choose how many years you'd want the policy to cover you for, eg, 25 years, though you usually can't remain covered past the age of 80, though this maximum age does vary by provider.
+- Term: You choose how many years you'd want the policy to cover you for, eg 25 years.
+You usually can't remain covered past the age of 80, though this maximum age does vary by provider.

 The more cover you get and the longer the term you want, the more it costs.
 You pay via a monthly premium which continues until the policy either pays out (if you were to die during the term) or the term ends.